- December 27, 2017

 As the skyrocketing rate of defaults reflects on the P & L statement of the financial institutions, the cry to deduce defaults early has gotten louder.
 Leveraging the power of predictive analysis, machine learning could help lenders identify people who are most likely to default in a rather accurate way.

-The early deduction of defaults could significantly reduce credit risks which indeed decreased the volume of actual defaults lessening the stake on the equity and P&L statement of lenders.
+The early deduction of defaults could significantly reduce credit risks and you can also check interesting credit repair tips at Credit Solvers which indeed decreased the volume of actual defaults lessening the stake on the equity and P&L statement of lenders.

 - Speed up the Process: